withastro/astro/docs/markdown.md

 # Hello world!
 ```

 Layout files are normal `.astro` components.
-Any Frontmatter defined in your `.md` page will be exposed to the Layout component as the `content` prop.
-The Markdown content itself is placed with the default `<slot />` element.
+Any Frontmatter defined in your `.md` page will be exposed to the Layout component as the `content` prop. `content` also has an `astro` key which holds special metadata about your file, like the complete Markdown `source` and a `headings` object.

+The rendered Markdown content is placed into the default `<slot />` element.

 `src/layouts/main.astro`
 ```jsx